Brandon Crawford Player Props: Giants vs. Blue Jays

-The San Francisco Giants, including Brandon Crawford (.290 batting average in his past 10 games), battle starter Trevor Richards and the Toronto Blue Jays at Rogers Centre, Wednesday at 7:07 PM ET.
+On Thursday, Brandon Crawford (hitting .290 in his past 10 games) and the San Francisco Giants face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 7:07 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Blue Jays.
+He had a one-hit showing in his most recent game (1-for-3) against the Blue Jays.

 Brandon Crawford Game Info & Props vs. the Blue Jays